MBC TV: 1988 — Wiretap in my ear incident

-On 4 August 1988, Munhwa Broadcasting Corporation aired MBC Newsdesk.
-On the day of the incident, the anchorman was Kang Sung-gu ［ko］.
-When reporting on the rise in fares caused by the Seoul subway extension project, a young man named So Chang-yeong (24 years old at the time) trespassing into the recording studio and tried to steal the anchorman's microphone, and the incident was broadcast nationwide by MBC.
-After So Chang-yeong asked for words, the screen was switched to a newsreel of Sohn Suk-hee's report to reduce the impact.
-Afterwards, Kang Sung-gu expressed his apology for the incident.
-So Chang-yeong was handed over to the police by Munhwa Broadcasting employees.
+On 4 August 1988, MBC aired MBC Newsdesk with anchorman Kang Seong-gu.
+During a report on raised Seoul subway fares, a 24-year-old man named So Chang-yeong trespassed into the recording studio and attempted to steal Kang Seong-gu’s microphone, and the incident was broadcast nationwide.
+When So Chang-yeong demanded to speak, the screen was switched to a newsreel.
+Afterwards, Kang Seong-gu apologised on air.
+So Chang-yeong was handed over to the police.

-According to the police investigation, he crossed over the south back wall of Munhwa Broadcasting Corporation at around 21:00 that night, took the elevator from the 1st floor through the front door, got off on the 4th floor, and took the emergency stairs to the 5th-floor studio, and he had sneaked inside.
-During the police investigation, he claimed, "I had a wiretapping device in my right ear, and the vibration noise caused me a lot of pain.
+According to the police investigation, he climbed over MBC's south back wall around 21:00 that night, took the elevator to the 4th floor, and then took the emergency stairs to the 5th-floor studio.
+He stated, "I had a wiretapping device in my right ear, and the vibration noise caused me a lot of pain.
 I could not receive treatment at the hospital, so I went to the broadcasting station to complain."
-The police said that on July 13, 1987, while he was working as a lathe operator, he was hit by a soccer ball during his lunch break and his right eardrum was ruptured.
-He continued to hear a vibrating sound in his ear, and that he appeared to be suffering from delirium tremens.
-The young man was handed over to a national mental hospital for a mental evaluation.
-It was announced that a request was made, and based on the results, a decision would be made on whether to arrest him on charges of obstruction of business and trespassing at night.
+The police said that in 1987 So was hit by a soccer ball and his right eardrum was ruptured.
+He continued to hear a buzzing noise, and appeared to suffer from delirium tremens.
+The young man was handed over to a national mental hospital for evaluation.

-The band called Wiretap In My Ear ［ko］ (Prana) got its name from this incident.
+The band called Wiretap In My Ear (Prana) took its name from the incident, and it was described on Reply 1988.